Nivalyx/osu-wiki/wiki/Tournaments/WGMRT/1/en.md

    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
-2. Each team has to **ban one beatmap** from the corresponding mappool.
+2. Each team has to **ban two beatmaps** from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any team during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
-   - Banning does not apply in the Qualifier lobbies.
-3. Each team will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
+3. **There will be no warm-up beatmaps to be played in the multiplayer lobby**.
+Players who are looking to warm up before the match are expected to do so by their own before the match commences.
-   - Playing a warm-up beatmap is not mandatory, and teams may elect to skip their warm-up pick should they wish to.
 4. Teams are expected to exercise common sense in pick time windows.
    - Teams are given 2 minutes to pick a beatmap and 2 minutes to press the Ready button on their client.
    - If a team is unable to come up with a pick within their time window, the pick will be chosen by random by the referee using the `!roll X` command.